 How Can Aromatherapy Help With Chronic Indigestion?

-One of my case studies during aromatherapy school was for IBS.
+One of my case studies during aromatherapy school was for a client with IBS.
 I created a blend called Tummy Tamer Aromatherapy Roller Ball that has several essential oils to soothe the smooth muscles in your digestive tract.

 What that means is when you’re having stomach cramps, bloating, gas and diarrhea, your digestive system is spasming and Tummy Tamer helps to calm that down.
-I also included a powerful analgesic to assist with the pain.
+I also included a powerful analgesic to assist with the possible pain of stomach cramps.

 Can aromatherapy make your chronic digestive issues go away?* No. Only you can do that by getting to the root cause versus treating just the symptoms.
 What aromatherapy can do is help you live more gracefully without doing more damage to your liver and kidneys.